 These small ceramic nanocrystals are embedded in the glass matrix using a high-temperature crystallization manufacturing process.
 The interlocking structure of crystals helps to deflect cracks and chips.
 Corning further strengthens the glass via ion exchange (essentially increasing the ion sizes to create a more rigid structure) to help hold the glass together in the event of damage and reduce the signs of scratches.

 According to Corning, “Ceramic Shield is tougher than any smartphone glass available today.”
 Apple claims Ceramic Shield offers 4x drop protection compared to previous iPhone models, so it should be very sturdy.

-The big difference is that Victus is a strengthened alumino-silicate glass rather than a glass-ceramic.
+Still, we know that Victus 2 is a strengthened alumino-silicate glass rather than a glass-ceramic.
 Alumino-silicate glass is known for its low weight, high scratch resistance, and extreme hardness.
 That makes it ideal to protect smartphone displays.
 This type of glass is also resistant to high temperatures and chemical degradation, although these properties aren’t really applicable to handsets.

-Victus boasts up to two-meter drop protection, even on rough surfaces.
-Victus also offers 2x the scratch resistance of Gorilla Glass 6 and 4x the resistance of competitors’ aluminosilicate glasses, according to Corning.
-It does so all without increasing the thickness of the glass compared to previous generations.
+Once again, Victus boasts up to two-meter drop protection, even on rough surfaces, and 4x the resistance of competitors’ aluminosilicate glasses.
+It does so all without increasing the thickness of the glass compared to previous generations, according to Corning.

 Without a head-to-head comparison, we can’t say which offers the very best drop protection.
 But whether your phone sports the latest Ceramic Shield or Gorilla Glass, handsets are becoming that bit more resilient to scratches and drops.